 Korea joined the OECD in December 1996, with the Permanent Delegation officially established in January 1997.
 Since then, the Delegation has provided recommendations to enhance Korea’s domestic policies through analysis and in-depth studies of best practices of member countries.
 Also, the Delegation has shared Korea’s own policies and development experiences with the organization in order to contribute to the OECD’s work of setting global standards.

 Celebrating its 30th anniversary of its accession to the OECD in 2026, Korea has continuously strengthened its role and status within the organization.
 At the 2009 Ministerial Council Meeting, Korea led the adoption of the OECD Declaration on Green Growth.
 In 2019, Korea played a pivotal role in adopting the OECD Principles on Artificial Intelligence, the first-of-its-kind international norm adhered to by governments.
 From 2018 to 2022, as Co-Chair of the OECD’s Southeast Asia Regional Programme, Korea strived to bridge the Southeast Asia region with the OECD and to strengthen co-operation.
-In addition, we have shared our policy experience to improve fiscal soundness with OECD member countries, hosting the ‘Korea-OECD International Finance Forum (2022)’ and the ‘Korea-OECD Finance Seminar (2023).’
+Furthermore, we are taking a leading role in advancing discussions on critical global issues in close cooperation with the OECD, particularly in the areas of digital and green transitions, leveraging opportunities such as the Summit for Democracy (March 2024), the Seoul AI Summit (May 2024), and the World Climate Industry Expo (September 2024).

 Since its inauguration, President Yoon Suk Yeol’s administration has pursued policies to accelerate private-sector-led economic growth, including stably managing the macro-economy and easing regulations despite uncertain internal and external conditions.
 In addition, in order to restore financial soundness that deteriorated during the COVID-19 pandemic, the Korean government is actively implementing a transition to sound fiscal policy and, as a mid- to long-term policy, the government plans to implement three major structural reforms in the pension, labor, and education sectors, as well as responses to challenges as digitalization, carbon neutrality, a low birth rate, and an aging population.
 In this manner, Korea is proactively preparing to promote sustainable growth and create a better future.